-DIY – Peter Pan Collar Pots.
+DIY – Peter Pan Collar Pot Plants.
 Make these preppy pot decorations in an afternoon.
 Slightly ridiculous, but fun!
 I’ve also made them so they’re interchangeable, so you can mix and match and play dress up with your plant pots.
 Here’s how…

 You will need:

 - Scrap Fabric.
 Raid your cupboard for ill-fitting clothes, or find at Op shops.

 - Felt.
 I used the stiffened, but thin type.

 - Glue.
 As long as it glues fabric.
 I used E6000.

 - Glass or Cup.
 In proportion to the pot to make your ‘collars’.

 - Pen.
 To mark out your semicircle on the felt.

 - Scissors.
 Any as long as they’re sharp!